Archetypes

 - ShineGreymon (RY)

 Masaru Daimon (EN: "Marcus Damon") punches you in the face, and it reduces your DP.
 The deck essentially revolves around suspending as many Tamers as possible as fast as possible to do your climb, featuring a level 5 that can spontaneously produce 3 checks with <Piercing> under optimal conditions.
+Burst evolving then trashes another security and offers an extra swing.
 The level 5s all have inherits that protect your Tamers by putting them in security, threatening even more DP minus if your opponent attacks you.

 - MirageGaogamon (B)